 Morganite simulants can be any stone or material that is a similar color and being passed off as morganite.
 Most common simulants include cubic zirconia or glass.
 Cubic zirconia is a cheap man made stone that can be created in any color of the rainbow.

 A lot of people don't know that glass can be faceted to look like gemstone.
 Check out this video below:

 Windowing is what happens to a gemstone that isn't cut right.
 It's more likely to happen to step-cut shapes like an emerald cut stone or an Asscher cut stone.
 Instead of reflecting light, you're able to see through the stone like glass.

 Buy from a Retailer with a Good Reputation

-To avoid getting fake morganite, you should read descriptions well, or buy from a recommended retailer.
+To avoid getting fake morganite, you should read descriptions well, or buy from a recommended online jewelry retailer.
 Look for a retailer that has lots of reviews.
 Always read the return policy and the process to make sure you can send it back if it's not your style.